Project Naptha: Security Concerns

 For any other software that is used on sites, one of the greatest concerns is due to issues arising regarding the balance between user experience and privacy.
 It is understood that the developers of Project Naptha are doing their best in attempting to allow the processing on the client side (i.e., within the browser).
 However, as text selected by users for extraction from the image are being processed in the cloud.
 This means that in order to achieve higher translation accuracy, there is still a need to rely on greater cloud processing and hence compromising on privacy.

 There is a default setting which helps to strike a delicate balance between having all the functionality made available and respecting user privacy.
 By default, when users begin selecting a text, a secure HTTPS request is sent.
 This is only contains the URL of the specific image and nothing else – no User Tokens, no Website Information, no Cookies or analytics and the requests are not logged.
 The server responds with a list of existing translations and OCR languages that have been done.
 This allows you to recognize text from an image with much more accuracy than otherwise possible.

 Depending on the preference of the users, this default function can be disabled by checking on the “Disable Lookup” item under the Options Menu.

-Privacy

-When installed, Project Naptha requires the permissions and sweeping access to user's information.
-This informations would be requested in the installation dialog.
-In order to allow for the interaction with all images, it requires the permission from the user for the software to read all images from all sites.
-On another hand, if the user does not want to allow access for Project Naptha to all images on all sides, they can also disable this function under the installation dialog.
-In this case, Project Naptha will be operating at a very low level of access, and is ideally the kind of functionality that gets built into browsers and operating systems natively.

-The extension is almost entirely written in client side JavaScript, allowing the extension to function without an access to a remote server.
-However a point to take note is that an online translation running offline is contradicting and the inadequate access to a cached OCR service running in the cloud would mean a compromise and reduction in performance and lower transcription accuracy.

-Lastly due to scalability issues, the translation feature is currently in limited rollout.
-The online OCR services has per-user metering, hence requires a unique identifier token.
-This token is completely anonymous and is not linked with any personally identifiable information.